 I have always been a Type A, bite off more than I can chew, go-get-em kind of girl.
-As far back as I can remember, I have taken on a lot of projects and responsibilities and have had to juggle at least a couple of tasks at one time.
+As far back as I can remember, I have taken on many projects and responsibilities and have had to juggle at least a couple of tasks simultaneously.
 Multitasking has always been second-nature to me.
 And I never worried about it.
-But then I became a mom, and I realized a whole new level of multitasking.
+But then I became a mom and realized there is a whole new level of multitasking.

 Cooking dinner while wearing a baby and monitoring the destruction of a playroom half a house away became a shocking new reality for me.
-At any given moment as a mom, scenarios like this are the norm.
-You are regularly taking care of multiple things at one time and it can be hard.
-I really thought, after a couple of years of practice, that I had gotten it down.
-I was quite proud of my ability to handle it all.
+At any moment, as a mom, scenarios like this are the norm.
+You are regularly taking care of multiple things at once, which can be challenging.
+After a couple of years of practice, I really thought I had gotten it down.
+I was pretty proud of my ability to handle it all.
 And then, I became a single working mom.

 Multitasking Is Not Ideal, But It’s Common

-Some studies suggest that multitasking can reduce productivity by 40% in some people.
-Although it may seem like you are getting more done when you juggle more than one task at a time, studies show that you may actually just be doing more things, but slower and less efficiently.
-Limiting the number of tasks you try to do at once to no more than two, or blocking time (focusing on one thing for 20 minutes before moving on) seems to help.
-But that can be hard to do when you are a mom.
-Even harder when you’re a working mom.
-And especially harder when you’re a single working mom.
+Some studies suggest that multitasking can reduce productivity by 40% in some people.1 Although it may seem like you are getting more done when you juggle more than one task at a time, studies show that you may actually just be doing more things, but slower and less efficiently.1 Limiting the number of tasks you try to do at once to no more than two or blocking time (focusing on one thing for 20 minutes before moving on) seems to help.
+But that can be hard to do when you are a mom, even harder when you’re a working mom.
+And significantly harder when you’re a single working mom.

-In general, mothers spend ten hours more a week multitasking than do fathers.
-Most of these extra hours are spent on juggling tasks related to home life and child care.
+Mothers generally spend ten hours more multitasking a week than fathers.2 Most of these extra hours are spent juggling home life and childcare tasks.
 Not surprisingly, multitasking can cause these moms to experience feelings of stress, psychological distress, and work-family conflict.

 But Sometimes Multitasking is Unavoidable

 In a perfect world, the advice to “just focus on one thing at a time” sounds ideal.
 But the reality of a mom’s busy life doesn’t lend itself to such a simple solution.
-When you’re a multitasking mom because you have to be, you just need to find the best way to get your many tasks done.
+When you’re a multitasking mom because you have to be, you must find the best way to get your many tasks done.
 Here are some tips for managing healthy multitasking:

 7 Tips for Managing Multitasking